rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 without having to compile everything twice.

-The "human" readable and the json format emitter can be found under librustc_errors, both were moved from the libsyntax crate to the [librustc_errors crate](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_errors/index.html).
+The "human" readable and the json format emitter can be found under librustc_errors, both were moved from the `librustc_ast` crate to the [librustc_errors crate](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_errors/index.html).

 The JSON emitter defines [its own `Diagnostic`